screenshotbot/screenshotbot-oss/README.md

 download pre-built binaries for Linux and Mac from https://screenshotbot.io/recorder.sh.

-(As an alternative, Armed Bear Common Lisp, is a specific implementation of Common Lisp that can generate platform independent JAR files from Common Lisp code.
-We will officially support ABCL in a future release)

 To create a binary on a specific platform, call the script `scripts/build-cli.lisp`.
 For instance, if you're using SBCL to build the CLI, it will look like: